 Finally the principle of duality is a heuristic principle, that is, it serves to discover something new.

 In 1825 the French mathematician Joseph Gergonne noticed that for every theorem in projective geometry that involved lines and points, a dual one corresponded, that is, obtained by exchanging the roles of lines and points.
-For example to the theorem “two points define a line” corresponds “two lines meet at a point” or “three points define a plane” corresponds “three planes intersect at a point”.
+For example to the 2D theorem “two points define a line” corresponds “two lines meet at a point” and to the 3D theorem “three points define a plane” corresponds “three planes intersect at a point”.

 In algebra the notion of duality corresponds to the orthogonal complement , i.e. the subspace formed by all the bases that do not constitute the element.